roehrt/baahn-browser/README.md

 :warning: Very unstable (and probably broken) code.
 Not ready.

-:warning: Extremely slow development :sweat_smile:

 "Works" in Firefox 🦊.
 Not tested in other browsers.

-# What is this?
+## What is this?

-This is a browser extension that allows you to save money on bahn.de by automatically searching other providers for cheaper tickets.
+This is a browser extension that allows you to save money on [bahn.de](https://bahn.de) by automatically searching other providers (currently only [MÁV](https://mavcsoport.hu)) for cheaper tickets.

+## What will this be?

+Hopefully a browser extension that automatically tries and applies various price tricks.

 ## Screenshot